The One-cent Prexie

 By 1943 the volume of mail being sent to our military personnel starioned overseas was taking too much cargo space.
 Order Number 19687 of the Postmaster General dated January 7, 1943 placed restrictions on parcels, newspapers and magazines, and prohibited circulars and advertising mail altogether.
 This bulk mail advertising from Linn's was rejected.

-Non-profit bulk mail retained the one-cent minimum charge until July 1, 1960.
-As of July 1, 1952 such mail was labeled "Sec.
+As of July 1, 1952 non-profit bulk mail was labeled "Sec.
 34.65(e), PL&R." On July 1, 1954 this was changed to "39CFR 34.65e," and on December 21, 1954, simply "Non Profit Org."

-This March of Dimes solicitation was mailed after the December 24, 1954 requirement for identification using "Non Profit Org."
+This March of Dimes solicitation was mailed after the December 21, 1954 requirement for identification using "Non Profit Org."